 It is important to note that also the organization is controlled and managed by one or more minority individuals that take care of management, policies, major decisions, and daily business operations.

-What Type of Benefits Do Organizations Receive?
+The Type of Benefits Organizations Receive

 MWBE certified organizations will certainly have added benefits and value because of their certification.
 Companies who are certified under the WBE or MBE receive purchasing opportunities from larger companies as they enter into contract negotiations with the government and other entities that require certain participation from MWBE businesses.
 Recently, many private companies are being more aggressive in meeting their goals in respect to MWBE's participation.

 Companies that obtain one of these certifications will receive plenty of benefits including but not limited to:

 - Access to bid opportunities listed by the certifying authority.
 In the same way, your company will be listed as MWBE receiving additional bid participation.

 - Hiring opportunities by larger construction companies that are asked to meet certain criteria mandated by law.

 - Loan opportunities that will secure your funding or provide with initial funds to set up your business and get your organization some starting resources.